onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 Boot Options
 ++++++++++++

-R-99798 A VNF’s Heat Orchestration Template’s Virtual Machine (i.e., OS::Nova::Server Resource) **MAY** boot from an image or **MAY** boot from a Cinder Volume.
+R-99798 A VNF's Heat Orchestration Template's Virtual Machine (i.e., OS::Nova::Server Resource) **MAY** boot from an image or **MAY** boot from a Cinder Volume.

-R-83706 When a VNF’s Heat Orchestration Template’s Virtual Machine (i.e., ‘OS::Nova::Server’ Resource) boots from an image, the ‘OS::Nova::Server’ resource property ‘image’ **MUST** be used.
+R-83706 When a VNF's Heat Orchestration Template's Virtual Machine (i.e., 'OS::Nova::Server' Resource) boots from an image, the 'OS::Nova::Server' resource property 'image' **MUST** be used.

 The requirements associated with the 'image' property are detailed in `Property: image`_

-R-69588 When a VNF’s Heat Orchestration Template’s Virtual Machine (i.e., ‘OS::Nova::Server’ Resource) boots from Cinder Volume, the ‘OS::Nova::Server’ resource property ‘block_device_mapping’ or ‘block_device_mapping_v2’ **MUST** be used.
+R-69588 When a VNF's Heat Orchestration Template's Virtual Machine (i.e., 'OS::Nova::Server' Resource) boots from Cinder Volume, the 'OS::Nova::Server' resource property 'block_device_mapping' or 'block_device_mapping_v2' **MUST** be used.

 There are currently no heat guidelines associated with these two properties: